xavierfoucrier/formalist/DOCUMENTATION.md

 Type: `String`
 Default: `change`

-The event binded by Formalist and attached to the input fields of the form.
+The event bound by Formalist and attached to the input fields of the form.
 By default, Formalist binds the `change` event to take control of all input defined in the `selector` option.
 You can pass **more that one event to this option** which must be a comma-separated value.

 #### box
 Type: `String`